By: Shayne Prinsloo

 - Set the angle before landing: reduces instant drag.

-- Keep slack purposeful: a slight cushion prevents ripping flies out on micro-takes.
+- Keep slack purposeful: a slight cushion protects micro-takes.

-Euro nymphing is simple: if the sighter does anything you didn’t expect — set.
-Stops, twitches, accelerations, hesitations, or drifting “wrong” are all takes until proven otherwise.
+If the sighter does anything you didn’t expect, set.
+Stops, twitches, accelerations, hesitations or drifting “wrong” are all takes until proven otherwise.

 - Sighter stops mid-drift